Last updated on January 6th, 2019

 At no point did I ever feel unsafe.
 You are connected to cables on every single tower or tree stand through 2 connection points.
 The guides will never force you to do something you are uncomfortable with and there wasn’t peer pressure to do anything.
 The group was incredibly supportive.
 Even if asked, the guides will not push you off a platform.
 It’s all at your own pace.
 The only pressure was peer pressure from those we told before we left let we were going zip lining.
 Neither of us wanted to back and having to tell our family we chickened out.

-The Free Fall Experience
+The Free Fall

 The Brainerd zip line course has 15 miles of zip lines, broken into 7 runs, a 65 foot Indiana Jones style bridge, and a 50 foot free fall tower jump.
 I may have mastered the zip lines but when it comes to stepping off a ledge into a free fall, that is another story.
 After watching the demonstration, my sister sat this one out.
 I felt I needed to face this fear myself.
 They call it a controlled fall.
 Using a fan and magnet system, the harness gives you the sensation of a free fall for 3-5 seconds before slowing your descent to the ground.

-My first attempt to jump I stood at the edge of the platform in total feer.
+My first attempt to jump I stood at the edge of the platform in total fear.
 I convinced myself to do it, but instead of leaping from the platform, my nerve had me collapsing and backing away.
 I could barely stand.
 All I needed to do was take a step, or jump.
 After about 3 failed attempts to make myself step off an edge, I finally did it.
 It was the most terrifying, but exhilarating thing I have ever done.

 Closed toe and covered heel shoes.
 Dress for the weather.
 Make sure your clothing covers skin where the harness will touch.
 Otherwise, you may be left with marks.

 I am already looking through my calendar to see when I can go again.
-This was one of my favorite trips of the Summer and definitely the best zipline tour in MN.
-They are offering a Fall Colors tours were you zipline over the canopy of colors and will be adding a Moonlight runs soon, so watch the Brainerd Zipline booking site to find out more.
+This was one of my favorite trips of the summer and definitely the best zip line tour in MN.
+They are offering a Fall Colors tours were you zip line over the canopy of colors and will be adding a Moonlight runs soon, so watch the Brainerd Zipline booking site to find out more.
 They also have a location in Henderson Minnesota that is a little closer to the Twin Cities.
-The Henderson location runs courses in Winter too.
-If you want to do an extreme adventure in MN, I would recommend trying out ziplining!
+The Henderson location runs courses in winter too.
+If you want to do an extreme adventure in MN, I would recommend trying out zip lining!